 Grosman, L., Karasik, A., Harush, O., Smilansky, U., 2014.
 Archaeology in Three Dimensions: Computer-Based Methods in Archaeological Research.
 J. East.
 Mediterr.
 Archaeol.
 Herit.
 Stud.
 2, 48–64. doi:10.5325/jeasmedarcherstu.2.1.0048.

 Karasik, A., Smilansky, U., 2011, Computerized morphological classification of ceramics.
 October 2011Journal of Archaeological Science 38(10):2644-2657. doi:10.1016/j.jas.2011.05.023.

 Valletta, F., Grosman, L., Smilansky, U., Goring-Morris, A. N., in preparation.
 On the measuring of the mean cutting-edge angle of lithic tools based on 3-D models – A case study from Southern Levant Epipalaeolithic.

-The laboratory operates three 3-D scanners:
+The laboratory operates two 3-D scanners:

 - Manufactures by Polygon Technology (Darmstadt, Germany) and purchased in 2005 by Weizmann Institute of Science and Haifa University with the support of Israel Science Foundation.

 - Manufactures by Polygon Technology (Darmstadt, Germany) purchased in 2007 by Weizmann Institute of Science